OCA/OpenUpgrade/odoo/openupgrade/doc/source/after_migration.rst

 or only for reference.

 After the upgraded database has been running stable for a while, you can consider removing this extra data for saving DB space.
-It's also import for restoring the consistency between the ORM and the database layout.
+It's also important for restoring the consistency between the ORM and the database layout.
 The data is orphaned, which means there is no protection from the ORM when another module or a future version of Odoo reintroduces any table or column for a new purpose.